lilsnoops2/anm_itops_playbooks/README.md

 Troubleshooting can be categorized based on which task was failed for a device.
 For any failed device, I would create a list of failed devices, fix the issues, then run the script again for those devices.
 * HTTP server check failure: Ensure that the http server is operational and working.
 If using IIS, make sure you can reach it successfully yourself by navigating to http://1.1.1.1/http, you should see the files listed on the browser if successful.
 * Disk Space Failure: Log into the device and clean up the disk space.
 This can be done manually or using the disk_clean_up playbook for the hosts that failed the disk space check i.e -e 'target_hosts=switch4,router1'
-* MD5 Failure: This indicates a corrupted image, best to log into dveice manually and delete the image then try again.
+* MD5 Failure: This indicates a corrupted image, best to log into device manually and delete the image then try again.
 * Errors during Upload: If you see errors related to IO errors during the upload task, this could indicate the device is unable to reach the server.
 Few things to check -
   - Ensure device can reach the http server, i.e telnet 1.1.1.1 80.
 If not working, check for ACLs or FW that could be blocking
   - The source http client interface could be set incorrectly.
 You can set this manually or use the http-source-int-update playbook to automatically set an http client source interface
   - The server could have been overloaded during the operation and refused connection.
 If the http server has high CPU, this could cause IO errors, simply rerunning with less hosts could be successful
-* Timeout or Failed to write to SSH Channel: These errors could be caused by an unreachable dveice or if uploading takes too long.
+* Timeout or Failed to write to SSH Channel: These errors could be caused by an unreachable device or if uploading takes too long.
 Retry at a later time using same script.
 If issue persists, these devices will need to be manually prestaged.

 </details>
 -------------------------------------------------